CNS Pharmaceuticals (NASDAQ:CNSP) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of CNS Pharmaceuticals (NASDAQ:CNSP) from a hold rating to a buy rating in a research report released on Wednesday morning, Zacks.com reports.
-They currently have $1.00 price objective on the stock.
+CNS Pharmaceuticals (NASDAQ:CNSP) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+The brokerage currently has a $1.00 price target on the stock.
+Zacks Investment Research‘s price objective indicates a potential downside of 0.99% from the company’s current price.

 According to Zacks, “CNS Pharmaceuticals Inc. is a pre-clinical stage biotechnology company specializing in the development of novel treatments for brain tumors.
 The company’s lead drug includes Berubicin, for the treatment of Glioblastoma Multiforme and potentially for other CNS malignancies.
 CNS Pharmaceuticals Inc. is based in Houston, United States. “